Climate and Farming in India

-Another form of farming in Indian villages that provides occupation to the villagers is organic farming.
-The organic farmers mostly rely on crop rotation, crop residues, animal organics and mechanical cultivation to maintain soil productivity and farmland.
-The main objective behind this is to supply plant nutrients and to control weeds, insects and other pests.
-More and more people in Indian villages are getting involved in organic farming, as this helps a lot to retain the productivity and fertility of the land for a long period.
+Organic Farming: Another form of farming in Indian villages that provides occupation to the villagers is organic farming.
+Organic farmers mainly rely on crop rotation, crop residues, animal organics and mechanical cultivation to maintain soil productivity and farmland.